quil-lang/quil/spec/Quil.md

 SimpleGate :: Name Qubit+
 ```

-Gate applications in Quil are written one per line with the name of the gate
+Gate applications in Quil are written with the name of the gate preceding a list
-preceding a list of one or more qubits that the gate acts upon.
+of one or more qubits that the gate acts upon.

 Examples:
 ```